The Garden Grazer

 Jump to Recipe

-This easy Indian-inspired Butter Chickpeas recipe is a healthier, vegan version of classic Butter Chicken.
-But it's made with whole food, plant-based ingredients!
-The sauce is ultra-creamy, flavorful, and so satisfying.
+This easy Indian-inspired Butter Chickpeas recipe is a healthier, vegan version of classic Butter Chicken made with whole food, plant-based ingredients!
+The sauce is rich, creamy, and packed with warm, savory flavor for an ultra-satisfying meal.
 (Vegan, gluten-free, refined oil-free.)

 Vegan butter chickpeas served over rice and garnished with fresh cilantro and cashews

-This Indian-inspired vegan Butter Chickpeas recipe is so satisfying, creamy, and out of this world delicious!
+This Indian-inspired vegan Butter Chickpeas recipe is creamy, richly flavored, and immensely satisfying!
 It's a plant-based version of the classic "butter chicken" dish.

 Canned coconut milk, diced tomatoes, peanut butter, tomato paste, onion, and spice ingredients laid out on a metal tray